atomone-hub/genesis/README.md

 how well they adhere to these founding agreements is left to everyone to enforce, such as by blackisting or slashing staking tokens and validators held by violators.
 XXX specify the conversion rate before and after the merger both ways.

-AtomOne with a Constitutional Majority may terminate the support of the $phATOM token by redistributing the $ATOM tokens to their respective $phATOM holders completely with the same exchange factors aplied to everyone equally, but for the purpose of giving precendent to the $phATOM -> $phATOM1 merge mechanism, this must be delayed by a period of three months during which the $phATOM1 holders must be allowed to vote to veto with a preemptive merge.

 There is no merge mechanism for the opposing case upon AtomOne failure.
 In this case the $ATOM underlying $phATOM must be distributed back to the $phATOM